Common Reasons for the Common Cold

 during these seasons, increasing the risk of transmission.

-Age and Exposure to Infected Individuals:
+6. Age and Exposure to Infected Individuals:

-Children and infants are more susceptible to colds as their immune systems are still developing, and they may not have built up immunity to as many viruses.
-Elderly people too are a vulnerable lot and they need to be protected from seasonable colds and infections.
-Close contact with individuals who have a cold, such as family members, friends, or coworkers, increases the risk of transmission.
-Sometimes incomplete immunity is the cause of cold as there are many different strains of cold viruses, and one strain does not provide immunity against other strains.
+as family members, friends, or coworkers, increases the risk of transmission.
+Sometimes, incomplete immunity is the cause of a cold, as there are many different strains of cold viruses, and one strain does not provide immunity against other

-How to stay safe from common cold
+How to stay safe from the common cold

 Remember that it's essential to manage your symptoms while your body fights off the infection.
 If your symptoms persist or worsen, or if you have underlying health conditions, it's advisable to consult with a healthcare professional for guidance.

-Frequent Handwashing:
+1. Frequent Handwashing:

 Washing your hands is vital to keeping yourself healthy.
 Wash your hands regularly with soap and water for at least